fangq/mmc/mmc/trunk/README.txt

                               16 D  print distances
                               32 I  entering a triangle
                               64 O  exiting a triangle
-                             128 X  hiting an edge
+                             128 X  hitting an edge
                              256 A  accumulating weights to the mesh 512 T  timing information
                             1024 R  debugging reflection
                             2048 P  show progress bar
-       add the numbers together to print mulitple items, or one can use a string
+       add the numbers together to print multiple items, or one can use a string
 example:
-       mmc -n 1000000 -f input.inp -s test -D TP -b 0
+       mmc -n 1e6 -f input.inp -s test -D TP -b 0
 </pre>

 The simplest example can be found under the "example/onecube"